California Psalms

 SECRET OF THE VERTICAL

-1 My forest boat, my solitary ark quavers inside a cloud suspension.
+1 My forest boat, my solitary ark quavers in a cloud suspension.

 2 Shining, tufting, tufted dividing.